ranzwertig/web-testsuite-backend/README.md

 Modify the config.js file to set the port and host you server should run.
 Therefore edit following section:

     exports.httpSettings = {
         port: 8080,
         host: '127.0.0.1'
     };

+If you like to run more instances of the backend.js server you are able to configure the server using command line arguments.
+Just do sth. like:

+    $ node backend.js host=127.0.0.1 port=8080

+The command line args will overwrite the configuration defined in the config.js.

 Modules
 -------

 The web-testsuite-backend is designed to support multiple modules where the requests are processed.
 All modules are stored in the *modules* folder.
 To enable a module, just go to the *config.js* File and add the module to the following section:

     exports.modulesEnabled = [
-        'toFile',
-        'toMongo'
+        'toFile'
+       ,'toMongo'
     ];

 The request handlers inside the modules are called in the order they are enabled.